 New Year's Feast in Japan

-Let's see some now foods consumed during the new year in Japan.
-The Japanese also usually get together with the family and prepare some traditional dishes such as kagami mochi, amakaze, toshikoshi soba, ozoni, otoso and others.
+Let's now look at some foods consumed during the New Year in Japan.
+Japanese people also usually gather with family and prepare some traditional dishes like kagami mochi, amakaze, toshikoshi soba, ozoni, otoso and others.

 Osechi Ryori - There are at least 50 dishes associated with Japanese New Years that are collectively known as Osechi Ryori.
 Each dish has its own symbolic meaning for health, longevity, happiness and success.